 - Teacher Education and Development,

 - Mathematics and Science Education,

 These areas are supported through emphasis on the socio-cultural context where learning and teaching take place, as well as an understanding of the intersection of culture and power in both formal and informal educational settings.

 - Undergraduate Minors.
 Provides opportunities to examine basic questions, theories, practices, and research in education.

 - Undergraduate Major (Education, Democracy, and Justice).
 Provides opportunities to examine critical questions, theories, practices, and research in the field of education considered broadly and not only in relation to formal schooling.

 - Master of Arts in Education Plus TeachingCredential Program.
 Graduates are prepared to be informed, articulate, analytical leaders of educational reform within schools and communities.

 - Ph.D. in Education.
 Supports graduate students in becoming creative scholars who engage in research focused on the educational needs of students from linguistic and cultural groups that have historically not fared well in our nation’s public schools.

 High school students who plan to pursue a career in education should take the courses required for UC admission and complete any courses recommended as background for their intended major.

-Students who plan to transfer to UC Santa Cruz as juniors will find it helpful to complete courses that fulfill campus general education requirements before coming to Santa Cruz.
-They should also complete any prerequisites for their intended major.
-Transfer students should contact the Education Department soon after arrival at UC Santa Cruz in order to plan for subject matter course work and testing requirements.
+Students who plan to transfer to UC Santa Cruz as juniors should fulfill campus general education requirements before coming to Santa Cruz.
+They should also complete any prerequisites for their major.
+Transfer students should contact the Education Department soon after arrival at UC Santa Cruz in order to plan for subject matter coursework and testing requirements.